 The entire region is steeped in history, great architecture, world class food and an active community of artists and musicians.
 There are daily opportunities for fun and you will never have to say “There’s nothing to do”.
 Bored?
 No way.
 Festivals, fairs and family events can fill each of your days, if you are so inclined.
 And if you are relocating with children, you may be surprised at how many fun family activities there are to take advantage of in the city.

 The Naval Air Station, Joint Reserve Base – New Orleans is home to approximately 1,400 active duty personnel, the base also has over 3,500 reservists, 895 civilians and 865 family members.
 An elementary school for military families serving pre-K through 8th grade is located on base, along with 2 child care centers.
-(For information on other public and private schools in the area, read this.)

 Location, Location, Location